swapnavad/predix-security-enabled-microservice/README.md

 If you encounter a maven or artifactory account issue, add your predix.io username and encrypted password to a maven ~/.m2/[settings.xml](docs/settings.xml) file on your laptop.
 It should be setup already if in a [DevBox](https://www.predix.io/catalog/other-resources/devbox.html).

 ##Preparation
-Predix Boot accesses code repos at https://github.com/PredixDev.
+Predix Microservice CF accesses code repos at https://github.com/PredixDev.

 The best experience is to use a [DevBox](https://www.predix.io/catalog/other-resources/devbox.html) which has all the tools and settings pre-installed.
 * In DevBox,